shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 If you wish to reconfigure the indexes setting, simply change the `%shopsys.framework.elasticsearch_sources_dir%` parameter to your custom directory and put your own JSON configurations in it using the same naming pattern (`<domain_id>.json`).

-If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ElasticsearchProductRepository` and `ElasticsearchProductTranslator` classes.
+If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ElasticsearchProductRepository` and `ElasticsearchProductDataConverter` classes.

 You can also change the searching behavior by overwriting `ElasticsearchSearchClient` class.